octodns/octodns-docker/README.md

 ## Adding a new flavor

-1. Create a new subdirectory, with a `requirements.txt` file.
+1. Add the module to the `all/requirements.txt` file
-2. Specify the dependencies you want in `requirements.txt`
+2. Run `script/generate-workflow-file` (requires PyYaml module)
-3. Add GitHub Actions jobs to both workflows for the new flavor
+3. Copy-and-paste the markdown table from the output into `README.md`

 ## Updating a version